standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 of tea for other people, than having one cup myself, that I have to think about.”

-{56}“Yes, Mother, yes,” said Mr. Merry, looking guiltily at the array of cups.
+“Yes, Mother, yes,” said Mr. Merry, looking guiltily at the array of cups.
 “You are always looking after three or four dozen people, it seems to me.
 But don’t give up heart, Mother, you know.